Terence0816/easy-cloud-hfs/README.md

 * Share files from a Windows PC to devices on the same LAN
 * Use a PC as a lightweight temporary file server
 * Share files with friends or customers through a browser
+* Use the optional browser chat for lightweight communication while sharing files
 * Transfer files without installing a client program on the receiving device
 * Create a temporary external public link with Cloudflare Tunnel
 * Stream videos or music directly from the Windows PC